dakyskye/dxhd/README.md

 ## daky's X11 hotkey daemon

-_dxhd_ is heavily inspired by [sxhkd](https://github.com/baskerville/sxhkd),
-written in Go, and has an elegant syntax for configuration files!
+_dxhd_ is heavily inspired by [sxhkd](https://github.com/baskerville/sxhkd), written in Go, and has an elegant syntax for configuration files!

 Thanks [JetBrains](https://jetbrains.com) for providing dxhd with free licenses.

 ## READ THIS FIRST

-dxhd is being rewritten in the [Rust](https://rust-lang.org/) programming language.
+~~dxhd is being rewritten in the [Rust](https://rust-lang.org/) programming language.
-The two main collaborators, [dakyskye](https://github.com/dakyskye) and [NotUnlikeTheWaves](https://github.com/NotUnlikeTheWaves), are working on it.
+The two main collaborators, [dakyskye](https://github.com/dakyskye) and [NotUnlikeTheWaves](https://github.com/NotUnlikeTheWaves), are working on it.~~

-Follow [issue #39](https://github.com/dakyskye/dxhd/issues/39) for more information regarding the rewrite.
+~~Follow [issue #39](https://github.com/dakyskye/dxhd/issues/39) for more information regarding the rewrite.~~

+dxhd is going to be rewritten in Go only to provide much better codebase to make contributions easier as well as have a quality code so others can reference from it.

 The reason why a rewrite is required is that the current codebase is terrible (but the app works well so it does not matter for an end-user).
 There is only one known bug in the parser which I have documented here.
 It will be resolved, as well as many things will be improved, after releasing the rewritten dxhd.

 **the bug**: